Dev-Din/IST-PHP-BLOG-APP/README.md

 # PHP Blog Application

-Hey there! 👋 This is a **real-world PHP blog application** that I built from scratch.
+Hey there! 👋 This is a **PHP blog application**.
 Think of it as your own personal WordPress alternative, but simpler and more focused on the essentials.

 ## What Makes This Special? ✨